 Google’s Home Hub has been dubbed the perfect digital photo frame, but without Google Photos and only the far less popular Amazon Photos as an option, the Echo Show 5 isn’t going to rival it.
 Still, you can use it for that if you want to, and the display is probably just big enough to make it appealing.

 The Echo Show 5 also offers hands-free video calls to those with an Echo Spot or their own Echo Show, or via the Alexa app or Skype.
 Quality, as you might expect, isn’t brilliant, but it’s adequate if you choose to use the Show 5 instead of your phone for such things.

 Turn the volume up to full and you might be surprised at how loud this thing can get.
 That said, the lack of bass and detail meant my Chance the Rapper playlist was quickly moved to a dedicated smart speaker.
 Push it above the halfway point and the sound suffers noticeably.
 For chatting, podcasts and radio, though, the Show 5 is more than up to the job.

 After using the Echo Show 5, shrinking the screen was a no-brainer for Amazon.
 It means it fits into your life more easily but still allows you to fall back on a visual interface when words just aren’t enough.

-Its low price and larger display makes it a better buy than the presumably now redundant Echo Spot, and it’s hard to recommend the less capable Lenovo Smart Clock at the same cost, especially when the Show 5 is an equally good clock.
-Paying a considerable chunk more for a full-size Echo Show gets you a device better suited for watching video, as well as dedicated web browsers, more apps and a more media-rich screen.
-But to most people, none of theses things are going to be essential.
+It’s low price and larger display makes it a smarter buy than the Echo Spot, and it’s hard to recommend the less capable Lenovo Smart clock at the same cost, especially when the Show 5 is an equally good clock.
+Paying a considerable chunk more for a full-size Echo Show gets you a device better suited for watching video, as well as dedicated web browsers and a more media-rich screen.
+But to most people, none of these things are essential anyway.